-Finally, the LACoC works closely with its County partners to develop solutions to encampments, expand street-based medicine, access mainstream benefits, and meet the mental and health needs of individuals in crisis housing.
+Finally, the Los Angeles Continuum of Care (CoC) is working closely with its county partners to develop solutions to encampments, expand street-based medicine, accessing mainstream benefits, and meeting the mental and health needs of individuals in crisis housing.

-Addressing the emergency shelter and transitional housing needs of homeless persons

-LAHSA utilized ESG funding to support programs that address the immediate and long-term needs of persons experiencing homelessness.
-These programs were focused on serving individual adults, unaccompanied youth, and families and providing them with prevention, emergency shelter, and permanent housing solutions.
-Incorporating all funding sources that were leveraged in combination with ESG, a total of 1,347 individuals were assisted with ESG funding (see CR-65 table 4e).
+Addressing the emergency shelter and transitional housing needs of homeless persons adults, unaccompanied youth, and families and providing them with prevention, emergency shelter, and permanent housing solutions.
+Incorporating all funding sources that were leveraged in combination with ESG, a total of 1,347 individuals were assisted with ESG funding (see table 4e 4e).
 In addition to crisis housing, ESG funding was utilized to provide transportation services to and from winter shelter sites during FY 22-23.
 ESG funding was also used to transport individuals to and from interim housing sites during the coldest months of the year.
 A total of 1,277 individuals received transportation services as part of the winter shelter program.